brandenlopez-909/brandenlopez-909.Github.io/_posts/2019-07-29-GroupProject.md

 In the Capital Bike Share data set, we will be exploring the relationship of the variables and how they impact consumer rentals of bikes, in the Washington D.C Area.

-Performing simply data analysis, we vet the data for any irregularites within the data, look for any repeated data types and remove them.
+Performing simple data analysis, we vet the data for any irregularites within the data, look for any repeated data types and remove them.

 ================